 No. If you cannot come to the campus location to take written exams, contact your instructor at least two weeks before the exam.
 You can take exams at a pre-approved location near you under a pre-approved exam proctor.
 Some online courses administer online exams or other forms of online assessment instead of written exams.

 How can I get an overload into an online course?

 Do all online courses have a requirement for the minimum number of students?

 I took your online course in the last semester as a special student, but my university/college says they still have not received my grade.
 Do I need to do something to get the academic transcript for the course I took?

 Yes.
-GT is required not to release any student records including your grade to other institutions unless the student makes an individual request for it.
+Georgia Tech is required not to release any student records including your grade to other institutions unless the student makes an individual request for it.
 Please contact the Registrar's Office and request your transcript to be sent to your home institution.